 - 1. Close the TC door, if it is open.
 (You cannot select column properties unless the door is closed.) - 2.
 On the TC Control panel, click the Column Details... button.

-This opens the Column Details screen. - 3.
-For each column, specify the properties the column ID system will monitor.
+This opens the Column Details screen.

+3. For each column, specify the properties you want the column ID system to monitor.
 When you finish, click Close.